psychogun/psychogun.github.io/docs/linux/Installation-of-UniFi-Video-on-Ubuntu.md

 nvr@nvr:~$ sudo systemctl status unifi-video
 ```

-Try to start it:
+If it hasn't started, try to start it:
 ```bash
 nvr@nvr:~$ sudo systemctl start unifi-video
 ```

-Now you should access your `unifi-video` installation at port :7080 in your webbrowser (http).
-After the initial configuration, all subsequent traffic should be used using https and port :7443, with the self-signed certificate from UniFi-Video.
+Now you can access your `unifi-video` installation at port `:7080 `in your webbrowser (`http`).
+After the initial configuration, all subsequent traffic should be used using `https` and port `:7443`, with the self-signed certificate from UniFi-Video.

 I had to use Google Chrome on this part, as Safari on my Mac did not work (everywhere I clicked, I was prompted to upload a file - I could not even give the installation a name).
 This software is old..

 ### Upgrade unfi-video
-I did not check this post [https://community.ui.com/releases/UniFi-Video-3-10-13/7cca7ae9-f4ff-4844-a7c4-b8163bb81f21](https://community.ui.com/releases/UniFi-Video-3-10-13/7cca7ae9-f4ff-4844-a7c4-b8163bb81f21) thouroughly, but on the very bottom it had listed a newer version of `unifi-video` (Download Links).
+I did not check this post [https://community.ui.com/releases/UniFi-Video-3-10-13/7cca7ae9-f4ff-4844-a7c4-b8163bb81f21](https://community.ui.com/releases/UniFi-Video-3-10-13/7cca7ae9-f4ff-4844-a7c4-b8163bb81f21) thouroughly, as on the very bottom it had listed a newer version of `unifi-video` (Download Links).

 So let us upgrade our current installation:
 ```bash
 nvr@nvr:~$ cd /tmp
 nvr@nvr:/tmp$ wget https://dl.ubnt.com/firmwares/ufv/v3.10.13/unifi-video.Ubuntu18.04_amd64.v3.10.13.deb